Author: Kurt Treftz, Cascade Pest Control

 Kurt Treftz is the co-founder of Cascade Pest Control and has been observing rodents, their behavior and the consequences of their presence for forty-one years.
 Cascade’s rodent control experts have the experience to know how rat, mice and other rodents behave and how to control them.
 We’re also familiar with the property damage, destruction, contamination, and disease that rodents can cause.

-Cascade Pest Control serves Tacoma, Greater Seattle, Bellevue and the Eastside, Everett, Skagit & Island counties, Bellingham, Leavenworth & Wenatchee.
+Cascade Pest Control’s services extend through Tacoma, Greater Seattle, Bellevue and the Eastside, Everett, Skagit & Island counties, and Bellingham.

 Call us: 888-989-8979 or Request a Quote online